MicrosoftDocs/cpp-docs/docs/standard-library/queue-class.md

 ### Remarks

-The type is a synonym for the `value_type` of the base container adapted by the queue.
+The type is a synonym for the `value_type` of the base container adapted by the `queue`.

 ### Example